davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Distribution introduces the problems of **faults** in the system.
 Hardware can lose power, software can crash, and networks can degrade or disconnect.
 Technically these problems also affect single-node software, but nobody ever expects single-node code to be able to deal with a fault: for example, if the machine running some code crashes, the code is no longer running, and thus can't do anything about it.
 Since single-node code is no longer running and can't do anything if the hardware faults, it can largely pretend faults don't exist.
 In a distributed system, a fault can affect some nodes while leaving others online to deal with the consequences.

-Distributed system code that keeps working even if some nodes fault is called **fault tolerant**.
+Distributed system code that keeps working even if some nodes fault is said to be **fault tolerant**.
 The distributed consensus algorithm we previously implemented, `DistributedWriteOnce<T>` is not fault tolerant: it relies on a single coordinator node and cannot recover if a single fault happens to take down that coordinator node.
 This is because, in normal operation, all non-coordinator nodes contact the coordinator any time they need to get or set the variable:

 ```java
 public void tryInitialize(T value) {